 Structured parking can be provided by public or private organizations, or a combination of both.
 Although the current market makes it challenging to construct a fully privately funded garage (given that each parking stall can cost between five and ten times as much as one built on a surface lot), in the future, structured parking might be possible.
-For development over five acres in size, structured parking, even if phased, should be incorporated into the development plan.
 Rents and lease rates will likely increase over time, making structured parking, either stand-alone or as part of a larger development, possible.